Lunaphied/flaming-shame/README.md

 Java Deobfuscator
 ==============

-This is a go program for analyzing and comparing graphs of structures of java programs, such as call graphs and class hierarchies to provide automatic deobfuscation of JVM binaries under the assumption that they are statically linked to a known library.
+This is a program for analyzing and comparing graphs of structures of java programs to provide automatic deobfuscation.

+This program will not give exact mappings, rather a best guess of mappings.
+This is a limitation of the nature of compiled and obfuscated bytecode.